 TN Professional Workers

-The North American Free Trade Agreement (NAFTA) has greatly increased the ability of Canadian citizens to work in the U.S. Approval is not automatic, however, and cases are often denied with serious consequences for the individuals involved as well as the businesses that employ them.
+The North American Free Trade Agreement (NAFTA) – now known as the US Mexico Canada Free Trade Agreement, or USMCA – has greatly increased the ability of Canadian citizens to work in the U.S. Approval is not automatic, however, and cases are often denied with serious consequences for the individuals involved as well as the businesses that employ them.
 With offices in both the U.S. and Canada, our firm handles many NAFTA work authorizations.
 We can prepare a complete application and guide you through the process.
 Click here to email us about your case.

 Here is some information about the NAFTA category: